utdemir/distributed-dataset/README.md

 * Control.Distributed.Dataset

 This module provides a `Dataset` type which lets you express transformations on a distributed multiset.
-It's API is highly inspired by Apache Spark.
+Its API is highly inspired by Apache Spark.

 It uses pluggable `ShuffleStore`'s for storing intermediate compuation results.
 See 'distributed-dataset-aws' for an implementation using S3.